RichCap/SIDIS_Analysis_CLAS12_RichCap/README.md

 ## Note to self:
 - [ ] Add option to jupyter notebook to select user range when defining the variable lists (add later)
-- [x] Run and test the additions made to the code on 7-19-2022
-    * Specifically: see if the -2 bin option to the 4D bins is useful for the bin migration study
-    * [x] Re-familarize myself with the functioning of the bin migration histograms
-    * [x] Make sure the new 4D bins behave in a way that does not conflict with the existing analysis methods
-        * Note from investigation: the 4D bins work best for "bin_migration_V3" instead of "bin_migration_V4" since "bin_migration_V4" is primarily useful at testing multiple bin schemes in the 1D cases (does not apply well to the 4D schemes that are already well defined)

 - [x] In a future update, add the 4D binning to the original kinematic binning from Stephan **(ADDED ON 7-20-2022)**
     * Should be used to show the improvement made by the new binning scheme to the bin migration caused by low Q2
     * Currently, more bin mirgation is occuring such that high generated Q2 is more likely to migrate than low Q2.
 This is being explained by the low Q2 events that most contribute to bin migration are already being cut by the Q2 > 2 GeV^2 requirement and (more importantly) by the modified bin scheme itself.